Riverscapes/RCAT/docs/Documentation/Version_2.0/RCAT/3-RVD.md

 category: RCAT
 ---

-The Riparian Vegetation Departure (RVD) tool uses LANDFIRE landcover inputs to determine the departure of riparian vegetation from pre-settlement conditions.
-Current riparian vegetation cover is modeled using the LANDFIRE Existing Vegetation Type (EVT) layer.
-Historic (pre-European settlement) vegetation is modeled using the LANDFIRE Bio-physical Setting (BpS) layer.
-For more information on these layers see LANDFIRE's [website](http://landfire.gov/vegetation.php).
-In both of these layers, all native, riparian vegetation is given a value of 1, and all other vegetation is given a value of 0.
-The valley bottom is broken into polygons that correspond to segments or reaches on the stream network, and within each polygon, the number of existing riparian cells is divided by the number of modeled historic riparian cells.
-The result is a ratio that represents the proportion of historic riparian vegetation that currently exists on the landscape.
-Two ratios following this framework are calculated: one for oerall riparian departure, and another for native riparian departure.
-These values are then copied to the corresponding segment on the network.
-In addition, an analysis is performed that quantifies riparian conversion types for each stream segment to determine possible causes of riparian degradation.
-The riparian departure field is required to run the Riparian Condition Assessment (RCA) tool.
+The Riparian Vegetation Departure (RVD) tool uses vegetation landcover inputs to determine the departure of riparian vegetation between two time periods.
+Generally, RVD is used to compare current riparian vegetation cover (modeled using the LANDFIRE Existing Vegetation Type (EVT) layer) to historic (pre-European settlement) vegetation (modeled using the LANDFIRE Bio-physical Setting (BpS) layer).
+For more information on EVT and BpS layers, see LANDFIRE's [website](http://landfire.gov/vegetation.php).
+Alternatively, RVD could be used to compare pre- and post-restoration vegetation conditions as long as vegetation landcover data is available for both before and after the restoration.
+LANDFIRE EVT layers are reclassified based on imagery every two years, so this could be an option for pre- and post-restoration landcover data, or drone imagery could be collected and classified into landcover classes.
+Before running RVD, both vegetation layers must have the following attributes populated: `RIPARIAN`, `NATIVE_RIP`, and `CONVERSION`.
+See the [preparing RCAT inputs page]({{ site.baseurl }}/Documentation/RCAT/Version_2.0/1-Preprocessing) for details.
+The riparian departure field is required to run the [Riparian Condition Assessment (RCA) tool]({ site.baseurl }/Documentation/Version_2.0/RCAT/6-RCA).

-# Parameters
+## Parameters

 ![RVD_interface]({{ site.baseurl }}/assets/images/RVD_interface_2.0.PNG)